DaniNedo/daninedo.github.io/_posts/2019-08-03-assemblylanguage.md

 Next we go though the different steps of the program execution.

-### 1.Loading the value of "x"
+### Step 1: Loading the value of "x"
 ![load x value](/img/computer_diag_loading_x.png)
-Ok, what is happening here?
 The program counter is at 0x00 and the instruction 0x00 (Load x) is passed to the CU and decoded.
 After that the DS and RS gates are set according to the arguments of the instruction and the value of 0x3A (x) is loaded into the register 0x10.

 In our model this operation takes just 1 clock cycle (in a real case this can be different) and it happens almost inmediately if we ignore the propagation delay of the hardware.
-Also we are making the assumption that the parallel bus as wide as the registers so that the data can be copied in one go.
+Also we are making the assumption that the parallel bus is as wide as the registers so that the data can be copied in one go.

-### 2.Loading the value of "y"
+### Step 2: Loading the value of "y"
 ![load y value](/img/computer_diag_loading_y.png)
 The program counter increases by one and the next instruction (0x01) is loaded and the previous process is repeated.

-### 3.Adding two loaded values
+### Step 3: Adding the values
 ![add values](/img/computer_diag_adding.png)
 Next the Add instruction is executed.
 This time the data bus is not used, instead the the proccess registers 0x10 and 0x11 are passed to the ALU and the result is stored into the 0x12 register.
-In our case, the ALU can only perform addition, so we only have an enable pin (EN) set to perform the operation.
+In our case, the ALU can only perform addition, so we only have to set the enable pin (EN) to perform the operation.

-### 4.Storing the result
+### Step 4: Storing the result
 ![store result](/img/computer_diag_storing.png)
 Finally the last instuction is executed and the result value stored in the process register is copied to the memory.